rust-lang/rfcs/text/0000-target-feature-runtime.md

 ## Alternatives

-We don't have to solve this problem.
-This means that `libcore` and other `#![no_std]` libraries can't use run-time feature detection, and can't benefit, e.g., of advanced SIMD instructions.
+The main alternative is that we don't have to stabilize everything at the same time.
+We could implement this as proposed, but only stabilize using the target-feature detection macros via `libcore`.
+This would mean that initially, `#![no_std]` binaries won't be able to implement their own run-times, but that would unlock using the macros on all `#![no_std]` libraries, and these macros would do something meaningful if `libstd` is linked into the final binary.

+## libcore pulls target-features approach

-We also could do something different.
-For example, we could provide a "cache" in libcore, and an API for users or only for the standard library, to initialize this cache externally, e.g., during the standard library initialization routine.
+We could provide a "cache" in libcore, and an API for users or only for the standard library, to initialize this cache externally, e.g., during the standard library initialization routine.

 This runs into problems with `cdylib`s, where these routines might not be called automatically, potentially requiring C code to have to manually call into